steve-crouch/dirac-job-scheduling/_episodes/01-intro-job-scheduler.md

 >
 > Lastly, you can use that job identifier to query the status
 > of our job until it's completed using `squeue <jobid>` (e.g. `squeue 309001`).
-> Once the job is complete, we are able to read the job's log file (or files), typically held in a file named
+> Once the job is complete, we are able to read the job's log file, typically held in a file named
 > `slurm-<jobid>.out`, which show us any printed output from a job,
-> and depending on the HPC system, other information regarding how and where the job ran.
+> and depending on the HPC system, perhaps other information regarding how and where the job ran.
 {: .challenge}